microsoft/containerized-microservices-pipeline/Deployment.md

 SSL_PASSWORD
 ```

+It is not recommended to have .pfx certificate files without password protection but if your .pfx file is not protected with a password then do the following:

+- in deployCluster.sh locate
+`az keyvault certificate import --name mt-ssl-cert --vault-name $K8_DEPLOYMENT_KEYVAULT_NAME -f $SSL_CERT_FILE_PATH --password $SSL_PASSWORD --query id`
+line and remove `--password $SSL_PASSWORD`.

+- In the same file find `# Validate that values have been set for required variables`.
+Below there is `[ -z "SSL_PASSWORD" ]` non-empty password check - remove it.

 ## Deploying a k8 cluster

 Multiple k8 clusters can be deployed, each in their own resource group and with their own endpoint.
 Each time you run [deployCluster.sh](deployment/deployCluster.sh) a new resource group will be provisioned and all resources specific for that cluster will be deployed.